openstack-charmers/openstack-community/README.dev-charms.md

 Every proposed change to a charm is run through the following tests during the review 'check' process:

-* Merge check
+* merge check
 * pep8/lint checks (including charm proof)
 * unit tests

-in addition a subset of amulet tests will be executed (specified within the charm).
+* charm smoke check (single charm, deployed in default configuration, against current LTS plus latest Ubuntu release)
+* amulet smoke check (single Ubuntu + OpenStack test combo: current LTS + latest OpenStack release, relevant to the amulet tests defined within the charm)

-Once a reviewer has +2'ed as proposed change, the same checks are re-executed and the full set of amulet tests are completed.
+TO-DO/WIP(beisner):  Once a reviewer has +2'ed a proposed change, the same checks are re-executed and the full set of amulet tests are completed.

-Only once the 'gate' process has completed successfully will the change be landed in the target repository and branch.
+Only when the 'gate' process has completed successfully will the change be landed in the target repository and branch.

 # Review changes